anniedenton/599D-exercise1/README.md

 Then they independently coded four interviews before discussing code choices and agreeing on an intermediate codebook.
-During the discussion process, they began deductively coding using threat modeling as a framework to include threats and mitigation behaviors as lowerlevel codes, to be integrated into higher-level themes.
+During the discussion process, they began deductively coding using threat modeling as a framework to include threats and mitigation behaviors as lower-level codes, to be integrated into higher-level themes.
 They doubled-coded eight more interviews, stopping every two interviews to discuss changes to the codes and higher level themes, until consensus was reached.
 All transcripts were recoded as necessary.
 One coder coded